Of Commerce, Counsel & the Coin

 Weightless, bordered by nothing

 Bitcoin possesses every monetary property of gold and none of its physical inconveniences.
-Supply is capped, by software none of its users are obliged to trust, at twenty-one million units.
-Verification requires only the running of a node, which is free.
-Settlement is final, and global, and twenty-four hours.
+Supply is capped, by software none of its users are obliged to trust, at twenty-one million units; verification requires only the running of a node, which is free; and settlement is final, global, and continuous through every hour of the day.

-Critically, Bitcoin held in self-custody, on a hardware wallet whose twelve-word seed phrase you and only you can recite, is not a claim on anyone.
-It is not custodied by a bank.
-It is not wrapped in an ETF.
-It cannot be frozen by an issuer because there is no issuer to freeze it.
+Critically, Bitcoin held in self-custody, on a hardware wallet whose twelve-word seed phrase you and only you can recite, is a claim on no one.
+No bank custodies it, no ETF wraps it, and no issuer can freeze it, because there is no issuer at all.
 It can be carried across any border on earth, in the form of a remembered sentence, by a person whose pockets are entirely empty.

-This is what is meant by the peaceful exit.
-It is not a trade.
-It is a quiet change of jurisdiction, from a system which extracts to one which does not.
+This is what is meant by the peaceful exit, which involves no trade in the ordinary sense of the word: merely a change of jurisdiction, undertaken without ceremony, from a system which extracts to one which does not.

 Caveat